MiguelMJ/JTASCHE/README.md

 </p>

 ### Description
+JTASCHE is a java tool for specifying text-based applications that seeks flexibility in the input recognition and response generation.

+Currently under development: ![last commit](https://img.shields.io/github/last-commit/MiguelMJ/JTASCHE)

 JTASCHE is the Java version of [TASCHE](https://github.com/MiguelMJ/TASCHE).

-TASCHE is a tool for specifying text-based applications that seeks flexibility in the input recognition and response generation.

-Currently under development: ![last commit](https://img.shields.io/github/last-commit/MiguelMJ/JTASCHE)